Cyanate

-A cyanate ester is an organic compound containing the cyanate group.

 The cyanate ion is an ambidentate ligand, forming complexes with a metal ion in which either the nitrogen or oxygen atom may be the electron-pair donor.
 It can also act as a bridging ligand.

+Compounds that contain the cyanate functional group, −O−C≡N, are known as cyanates or cyanate esters.
+The cyanate functional group is distinct from the isocyanate functional group, −N=C=O; the fulminate functional group, \sO\sN+≡C-; and the nitrile oxide functional group, \sCNO or \sC≡N+\sO-.